Breaking into error mitigation with Mitiq’s calibration module#

 Currently mitiq.calibration supports ZNE as a technique to calibrate from, tuning different scale factors, extrapolation methods and circuit scaling methods.

-Let’s run the calibration using an ad-hoc RBSettings and using the log=True option in order to print the list of experiments run.
+Let’s run the calibration using an ad-hoc RBSettings while logging the results for comparison.

 • benchmarks: Circuit type: “rb”